-In an emergency or crisis the focus must be to assure that the student has the assistance necessary to support and safeguard his physical or emotional needs.
+In an emergency or crisis, the focus must be to assure that the student has the assistance necessary to support and safeguard their physical or emotional needs.
 This may include immediate emergency department evaluation for acute physical and mental health crises and need for hospitalization, access to appropriate services for sub-acute crises, and activation of personal, social, or spiritual support services.

 Medical or Psychiatric Emergency

 In the event of an emergency, please call 911 or go to your nearest emergency room.

 University of Utah Medical Center Emergency Department

 The University of Utah Hospital Emergency Department is a fully approved Level 1 Trauma facility and tertiary referral center that is staffed by physicians 24 hours a day, 7 days a week.

 501 Chipeta Way

 - Crisis Services are available 24/7, both locally (801-587-3000) and statewide (1-800-273-8255) for the National Suicide Prevention Lifeline.